Waldemar, Margrave of Brandenburg-Stendal: Life

 He was a son of Margrave Conrad of Brandenburg-Stendal and his wife Constance, eldest daughter of the Piast duke Przemysł I of Greater Poland.
 Waldemar was co-regent from 1302, and succeeded as margrave upon the death of his uncle Otto IV in 1308.

 In 1307 Waldemar signed an agreement with the Swienca family ceding him the lands of Pomerelia (Gdańsk Pomerania), whereafter Brandenburg troops occupied Świecie, Tczew and all strategic locations up to Gdańsk (Danzig).
 In turn, the Polish king Władysław I called for the support of the Teutonic Knights, and after their takeover of Danzig, Waldemar by the 1309 Treaty of Soldin relinquished his claims on Pomerelia east of the Łeba River to the Teutonic Order for a payment of 10,000 silver Mark.
 The castle districts Schlawe and Stolp including the Swienca residence of Rügenwalde at first remained with Brandenburg.

+In 1309, Waldemar attempted to take the city of Rostock, but the citizens shut the gates against him.
 In 1312, Waldemar also waged war against Margrave Frederick I of Meissen.
 Frederick was captured and arrested; to regain his freedom, he had to cede the March of Lusatia as well as the towns of Torgau and Großenhain to Brandenburg and to pay a ransom of 32,000 silver Mark.
 In the Imperial election of 1314, Waldemar voted for the Wittelsbach candidate Louis IV against his Habsburg rival Frederick the Fair.
 In 1316, Waldemar again occupied Dresden until the feud with Meissen was finally brought to an end in 1317.

 In the ongoing conflict with Prince Henry II of Mecklenburg, Waldemar supported the citizens of Stralsund against an impending Mecklenburg invasion and occupied the Lordship of Stargard, a former possession of Henry's late wife Beatrix of Brandenburg.
 Thereby, he provoked a large coalition of Mecklenburg, Werle, and the Kingdom of Denmark against him.
 In August 1316, Waldemar's troops were defeated near Gransee.
 According to the 1317 Treaty of Templin, the margrave had to surrender Stargard and Neubrandenburg to Mecklenburg.
 He also had to waive the previous Pomerelian acquisitions of Schlawe and Stolp, which passed to Duke Wartislaw IV of Pomerania.

 In 1319 Waldemar acquired the Silesian towns of Züllichau and Schwiebus.